 What Is the Difference Between Home Care Mileage Reimbursement and Home Health Mileage Deduction?

 To prevent any further potential puzzlement, it’s a good idea to distinguish between these two related terms.

-Mileage reimbursement is when employers compensate caregivers for the work-related miles driven in their personal vehicles.
+Mileage reimbursement for caregivers is when agencies compensate for the work-related miles driven in their personal vehicles.
 It’s worth noting that most federal laws don’t require you to offer reimbursement.

-However, if you want to stay competitive as well as recruit and retain skilled caregivers, you should think about having a home care mileage reimbursement policy in place.
+However, if you want to stay competitive and recruit and retain skilled caregivers, consider having a home care mileage reimbursement policy in place.

-Another reason for being generous when it comes to caregiver mileage reimbursement is staying compliant with labor laws.
-If your employees’ net pay falls below the minimum federal wage level, you could end up with a FLSA lawsuit.
+Another reason for being generous regarding caregiver mileage reimbursement is staying compliant with labor laws.
+If your employees’ net pay falls below the federal minimum wage, you could end up with an FLSA lawsuit.

 On the other hand, if you choose to exceed the recommended IRS mileage rate, bear in mind that any amount above 65.5 cents per mile you reimburse will be treated as taxable income.

-Mileage deduction allows you to offset your home health mileage reimbursement costs and cut your business expenses.
+Mileage deduction allows you to offset your home health mileage reimbursement costs and reduce business expenses.

 This way, you will get 65.5 cents per mile and make up for at least a portion of the money you spent reimbursing your caregivers.

 In this section, we’ll discuss mileage deduction guidelines and restrictions to help you comply with IRS requirements and get the most money on your tax return.